Soft Language Prompts for Language Transfer: Experiments

 \subsection{Experimental Setup}

 \paragraph{Language Representations.}

-Language adapters and soft prompts were trained for 100,000 steps using a \textit{span corruption} objective.
-We utilized the same batch size of 32 for all languages with a learning rate of $5e-5$ for training language adapters and $5e-1$ for soft language prompts.
-We identified these learning rates as the best for particular PEFT methods on English data.
+Language adapters and soft prompts were trained using a \textit{span corruption} objective with different learning rates for training language adapters and soft language prompts, which were identified based on experiments on English data.
 Detailed parameters are listed in Table~\ref{tab:hyperparameters} in Appendix~\ref{sec:hyperparameters}.

 \paragraph{Task Representations.}